PandaScience/arch/bootstrap.md

 - Type is set to Linux -> Arch Linux (64-bit)
 - Unattended install is disabled
 - EFI is enabled
-- Hard disk is sufficiently large sized (default 8GB should be safe)
+- Hard disk is sufficiently large (default 8GB should be safe)
+- RAM is sufficiently large (default 1GB is too small, use at least 2GB or better 4GB)</br>
+  (zfs install script will increase cowspace to 50% of RAM size)

 **For convenience:**